Skip to content

 8. Sitemap.xml

-A sitemap lists important web pages of your site, while telling the search engines about your content.
-The sitemap also gives valuable metadata like last page update.
+A sitemap lists your site's important web pages and tells search engines about your content.
+The sitemap also provides valuable metadata, such as the last page update.

-By including a well-optimized sitemap with each of your pages, you'll make sure that all of the content on your website is easily accessible and optimized for indexing by Googlebot.
+By including a well-optimized sitemap with each of your pages, you'll ensure that all of your website's content is easily accessible and optimized for indexing by Googlebot.
 Make your sitemap available to Google by adding it to your robots.txt file or directly submitting it to Search Console.

 9. Content Quality